mbassoumi/printful/README.md

 # printful
 printful test

+#run on mac:
+1- go to project folder in your terminal
+2- write (valet link)
+3- you can access the project by typing project-folder-name.test in your browser

+#run on window:
+1- go to public folder in your cmd
+2- write php -s 127.0.0.1:8000
+3- you can access the project by typing localhost:8000 in your browser

 #database:
 for database tables: you can find the queries in: src/sql/tables.sql and for test data: you can find testing data inside : src/sql/data.sql